Member post by Anjali Udasi, Technical Writer, Zenduty and Shubham Srivastava, Developer Relations Engineer, Zenduty

 Shubham: Observability must be crucial in your journey, especially as you ramp up.
 What does your observability framework look like?
 What metrics are you spending most of your time monitoring?
 We’d love to know more about how you handle monitoring and observability at Swisscom.

 Joel: Currently, we use a standard observability stack with Prometheus in our clusters and Loki for logging.
 For centralized deployment, we use Thanos.
-Additionally, we offer an internal observability service that any Swisscom team can use, built on the standard Prometheus-Grafana stack, which integrates well with our Incident Management tooling.
+Additionally, we consume an internal Observability-as-a-Service stack that any Swisscom team can use, built on the standard Prometheus-Grafana stack, which integrates well with our Incident Management tooling.

 We focus on a minimal, relevant subset of metrics to ensure service health.
 The 5G core and applications are more complex due to their black-box nature, so we work closely with vendors to identify the right metrics.

-We use HTTP-based requests to monitor golden signals and key performance indicators (KPIs) such as user attachments, latency, and DNS metrics.
-Like, for example, in the 5G core, we will have how many users are attached, what’s the latency or some metrics on the DNS.
+Ashan: We use HTTP-based requests to monitor golden signals and key performance indicators (KPIs) such as user attachments, latency, and DNS metrics.
+For example in 5G core, we will have how many users are attached, what’s the latency or some metrics on the DNS.

 While some metrics are standard, others are more telco-specific, requiring vendor collaboration.